Spider Collector's Journal (25th page: 2015) Copyright © 2015 by Rod Crawford

 At the lake, Laurel and I sampled assorted types of foliage to boost the sample up to 20 species.
 It was hard to keep our minds on the job though, with two huckleberry species plus salmonberries all available in abundance!
 Back by the roadside, a small meadow next to a pond unexpectedly proved to be a Sphagnum bog, though dry enough to walk on; sweeping the sedge added one species and sifting the moss added two more.

 23 VII 2015: It was now definitely past time to start collecting at high elevations; indeed, we could have started weeks earlier in this nearly snowless year.
-Today Laurel and I headed for the Glacier View Trail just outside Mt.
-Rainier park to the west; Laurel's spouse Marie Rose came along for the hike.
+Today Laurel and I headed for the Glacier View Trail just outside (the west side) Mt.
+Rainier park; Laurel's spouse Marie Rose came along for the hike.
 The long, rough road to the trailhead was almost too much for the new Prius, but not quite!
 The day was cloudy and cool, and lots of huckleberries gave us an energy boost on the trail.
 I stopped off just after passing the first (unnamed) peak on the three-peak ridge, while the others continued on to Glacier View proper.
-I began by tapping fallen wood and bark in the old-growth mountain hemlock/silver fir forest.
-Almost always productive in these high forests, this alone got me 9 species, with lots of Lepthyphantes rainieri, but including one apparent Poeciloneta berthae and two P. canionis (only one prior Washington record each)!
+I began by tapping fallen wood and bark in the old-growth mountain hemlock & silver fir forest.
+Almost always productive in these high forests, this alone got me 9 species, with lots of Lepthyphantes rainieri, but including two Poeciloneta canionis (only one prior Washington record) and Washington's first P. theridiformis!
 P. canionis is a really beautiful little spider too.
 Sifting hemlock litter added 2 more species including an undescribed Blabomma.
 Conifer foliage in an adjacent patch of regrowth added two more species.

 31 VII 2015: To escape the heat and still-increasing dryness, Jessi, Laurel and I headed for Mount Ellinor in the southeast Olympic Mountains.
 At this season, it's best to enhance sample diversity by collecting at multiple elevations, so we started at a roadside near Skinwood Creek at about 2000 feet elevation.
 Here I swept 6 species from the roadside while Laurel and Jessi added 3 others from conifers and aerial webs.
 At the upper trailhead for Ellinor, there was the cosmopolitan tepidariorum house spider on the outhouse, making a nice head start of 10 species.